 If you grow many plants, it can be difficult to remember which vegetables to save seeds from, or which to allow to dry out on the vine.

-A quick tip is to mark your specimen with string or tape so when the time comes to harvest its seeds, you can quickly gather all those vegetables with just a quick glance.
+Here’s a quick tip: Mark your specimen with string or tape so when the time comes to harvest its seeds, you know which vegetables to gather with just a quick glance.

 Throughout the season, I walk around my garden looking for the perfect tomato (or bean, or pepper…) and wrap a ribbon around its stem.